Red River (manga): Royalty

 The sixth son of King Suppiluliuma and the current Tawananna, Queen Nakia.
 Despite his mother's constant and blatantly evil scheming, Prince Juda is a kind boy who does not understand his mother's enmity towards his beloved brothers, particularly his favorite, Kail.
 He has a strong interest in astronomy, and despite his (for modern times comparatively) young age (14 when he is first introduced) he is mentioned to have at least one wife and two concubines.
 His dream is to serve as a domestic advisor to Kail, whom he wishes to become king, and he thinks of Yuri as an older sister.

 Juda falls victim to his mother's schemes quite often, but he is an unwilling pawn who must be controlled by magic to cooperate.
-When he eventually discovers the truth behind his mother's schemes, he attempts suicide.
+When he eventually discovers the truth behind his mother's schemes, he attempts suicide by drinking poison from his mother's potion chamber, but later recovers after Nakia used an antidote to save him.
 He later tries to slay his mother for attempted murder upon Yuri in a fit of rage, permanently renouncing his right of succession to the throne as his protest against Nakia and his support for Yuri and Kail, before Yuri and Kail intervene.